dokku/dokku-rabbitmq/README.md

 RABBITMQ_URL=amqp://lolipop:SOME_PASSWORD@dokku-rabbitmq-lolipop:5672/lolipop
 ```

 The host exposed here only works internally in docker containers.
-If you want your container to be reachable from outside, you should use the 'expose' subcommand.
+If you want your container to be reachable from outside, you should use the `expose` subcommand.
 Another service can be linked to your app:

 ```shell
 dokku rabbitmq:link other_service playground
 ```

 It is possible to change the protocol for `RABBITMQ_URL` by setting the environment variable `RABBITMQ_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground RABBITMQ_DATABASE_SCHEME=amqp2